-What Can a Handyman Do in Calhoun in Calhoun County, Alabama?
+What Can a Handyman Do Without a License in Calhoun in Calhoun County, Alabama?

 In Alabama, most “handyman” work can be done without a state contractor license only if each job stays under the state’s general-contractor threshold and you do not perform regulated trades (electrical, plumbing, HVAC/gas).
 Calhoun (city) and Calhoun County generally expect you to hold a local business license (privilege license) to legally operate, even when the state does not require a contractor license.